Determinism: Determined probability

-Many-worlds
+Many-worlds interpretation

-The many-worlds interpretation accepts the linear causal sets of sequential events with adequate consistency yet also suggests constant forking of causal chains creating "multiple universes" to account for multiple outcomes from single events.
+The many-worlds interpretation of quantum mechanics accepts the linear causal sets of sequential events with adequate consistency yet also suggests constant forking of causal chains that can in principle be globally deterministic.
 Meaning the causal set of events leading to the present are all valid yet appear as a singular linear time stream within a much broader unseen conic probability field of other outcomes that "split off" from the locally observed timeline.
 Under this model causal sets are still "consistent" yet not exclusive to singular iterated outcomes.

-The interpretation sidesteps the exclusive retrospective causal chain problem of "could not have done otherwise" by suggesting "the other outcome does exist" in a set of parallel universe time streams that split off when the action occurred.
-This theory is sometimes described with the example of agent based choices but more involved models argue that recursive causal splitting occurs with all particle wave functions at play.
-This model is highly contested with multiple objections from the scientific community.[such as?]
+The interpretation sidesteps the exclusive retrospective causal chain problem of "could not have done otherwise" by suggesting "the other outcome does exist" in a set of parallel states of the universe that (in one version) split off in any interacting event.
+This interpretation is sometimes described with the example of agent-based choices.

 Philosophical varieties

-Determinism in nature/nurture controversy
+Nature/nurture controversy

 Although some of the above forms of determinism concern human behaviors and cognition, others frame themselves as an answer to the debate on nature and nurture.
 They will suggest that one factor will entirely determine behavior.
 As scientific understanding has grown, however, the strongest versions of these theories have been widely rejected as a single-cause fallacy.
 In other words, the modern deterministic theories attempt to explain how the interaction of both nature and nurture is entirely predictable.
 The concept of heritability has been helpful in making this distinction.